Joker282855/u-develop-it/README.md

 6. Link the three tables together so that the candidates information, party they belong to, and how many votes they got can be displayed in the table created for the candidates.

 # Tasks Achieved By
+These tasks were achieved by following the lessons found in module 12 and fixing bugs in my code as they appeared while creating the database for this application.

+# Built With
+This application was built with Node.js, Javascript, MySQL, Sequlize, and implementing CRUD Operations to test the routes for the database.

+# Walkthrough Video